Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Abstract

 \section{Abstract}

-We're witnessing an upcoming paradigm shift as Mixed Reality (MR) See-through Head-Mounted Displays (HMDs) become ubiquitous, with use shifting from controlled, private settings to spontaneous, public ones.
-While location-based pervasive mobile games like Pokémon GO have seen success, the embodied interaction of MRHMDs is moving us from phone-based screen-touching gameplay to MRHMD-enabled collocated bodily play.
-Major tech companies are continuously releasing visionary videos where urban streets transform into vast mixed reality playgrounds—imagine Harry Potter-style wizard duels on city streets.
-However, few researchers have conducted real-world, in-the-wild studies of such Immersive Mixed Reality Street Play (IMRSP) in public spaces in anticipation of a near future with prevalent MRHMDs.
-Through empirical studies on a series of research-through-design game probes called Multiplayer Omnipresent Fighting Arena (MOFA), we gain initial understanding of this under-explored area by identifying the social implications, challenges, and opportunities of this new paradigm.
+As see-through \emph{Mixed Reality Head-Mounted Displays} (MRHMDs) proliferate, their usage is gradually shifting from controlled, private settings to spontaneous, public contexts.
+While location-based augmented reality mobile games such as \emph{Pokémon GO} have been successful, the embodied interaction afforded by MRHMDs moves play beyond phone-based screen-tapping toward co-located, bodily, movement-based play.
+In anticipation of widespread MRHMD adoption, major technology companies have teased concept videos envisioning urban streets as vast mixed reality playgrounds---imagine Harry Potter--style wizard duels in city streets---which we term \emph{Immersive Mixed Reality Street Play} (IMRSP).
+However, few real-world studies examine such scenarios.
+Through empirical, in-the-wild studies of our research-through-design game probe, \emph{Multiplayer Omnipresent Fighting Arena} (MOFA), deployed across diverse public venues, we offer initial insights into the social implications, challenges, opportunities, and design recommendations of IMRSP.
+The MOFA framework, which includes three gameplay modes---``The Training'', ``The Duel'', and ``The Dragon''---is open-sourced at \url{https://github.com/realitydeslab/mofa}.

 \ccsdesc[100]{Human-centered computing~Interaction design theory, concepts and paradigms} \ccsdesc[500]{Human-centered computing~Mixed / augmented reality} \ccsdesc[100]{Human-centered computing~Collaborative and social computing systems and tools}